At a glance …

 The Namibian government website does not give a list of all countries exempt from visas – for full details please contact your nearest Namibian embassy.

-If you will be self-driving in Namibia with children we highly recommend that you bring enough entertainment to keep them busy on long drives.
+Please also note if you will be self-driving in Namibia with children we highly recommend that you bring enough entertainment to keep them busy on long drives.
 Do not rely on electronic games that require data connections.

 When hiring a car a valid photo driver’s license (if in English the original is fine, if not you will need an international license), and a credit card (please note pure debit cards are NOT accepted by the car rental companies.